bojanmilevski/gex/README.md

 ## MOZILLA API

-`gex` uses three URLs to communicate to Mozilla's APIs:
+`gex` uses two URLs to communicate to Mozilla's APIs:

-- `https://addons.mozilla.org/firefox/downloads/file` to download an addon
 - `https://addons.mozilla.org/api/v5/addons/addon` to find information about an addon
 - `https://addons.mozilla.org/api/v5/addons/search` to search for addons similar to a provided slug